 \subsubsection{Cartesian lattice}

-We review the coordinate based model presented in Ref.~\cite{irback2022folding} on a Cartesian (chessboard) lattice.
+We review the coordinate-based model presented in Ref.~\cite{irback2022folding} on a Cartesian (chessboard) lattice.
 In the model, an amino acid sequence $P = (a_1, a_2, \dots, a_N)$ is placed on a lattice $\mathcal{L}$ consisting of either $L^2$ sites in the 2-dimensional or $L^3$ sites in the 3-dimensional case.